Jonsey4/soen244final/proj/README.txt

             Bools: [T|F|T|T]
             Ints:  [-1|-2147483648|2147483647|4294967295|FFFFFFFF]

     - Intependently testing Stack: Run testVMOperandStack.bat.
 Success will look like this:
             Test VM Operand Stack:
             [ ][ 2 1 ][ 3 ][ 3 3 ][ 9 ][ 8 9 ][ 1 ][ ]
             [ ][ 2 1 ][ 3 ][ 3 3 ][ 9 ][ 8 9 ][ 1 ][ ]

+TASK 4: Go into admin0 and choose a binary test to run.
+Back out and run the task4.bat + putty to get the output of that hardcoded test